ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Ilea.
-Thomas H. Benton&#x27;s Mother.
-How touchins the tribute of the Hon
-Thomas II.
-Benton to his mother&#x27;s in-!

-fluence: I
--My metherasked me never to use to- whe.t nd &quot;
-bacco.
-I have never used it from that Thc Pralrie fanner says, with all the
-time to the present day.
-She asked me emphag;3 which itaiica aati an earnest
-not to game.
-I cannot tell who is win- ( eonTict;on call give: &quot;It u no longer
 ning and who is losing m games that , fitahje t0 grol0 w ea or com exclu­
 can be played.
 She admonished me, !ively a3 a farm cropt ad the farmer of
 too, against hard drinking; and whatever ; thj est must turn his attention to a